ballerina-platform/module-ballerina-ftp/examples/covid19-stat-publisher/README.md

 ### Step 3 - Start the Processor

-In order to listen to the FTP server, an FTP listener has to be initialized with the file processor related scheduled task.
+In order to listen to the FTP server, an FTP listener has to be initialized with the file processor.
-This will start to listen to the started FTP server for new CSV files and the scheduler task for processing files.
+This will start to listen to the started FTP server for new CSV files, fetch them process them, and publish them.

 ### Step 4 - Add New Files

 Add a CSV file to the `examples/covid19-stat-publisher/sftp-server/src/main/resources/input` location.
 This would trigger the FTP listener which would fetch the file from the FTP server to a local location.
-When the scheduled task finds the newly added file it would process the file and publish messages to the RabbitMQ queue.
+Then the newly added file would get processed by an asynchronous method and publish messages to the RabbitMQ queue.

 ## Testing